mohsenSy/mohsenSy.github.io/_posts/2019-03-21-migrate-gitlab-database-to-DO-Managed-Database.md

 title:  "Migrate gitlab to use DO Managed Database Cluster"
 date:   2019-03-21 23:55:00 +0300
 categories: sysadmin, cloud
+summary: This article is about moving my gitlab database to DO Managed Database cluster.
 ---

 [Gitlab](https://gitlab.com/) is definitely the best git server out there, it gathers